 “I firmly believe that the success of the sector is reliant on a new type of leader - one who embraces change; is entrepreneurial in outlook; who continually looks outwards to learn new things and yet is rooted in a strong sense of values, core purpose and public service.”
 Diane Lees, Director General, Imperial War Museums

 Oxford Cultural Leaders is supportive and developmental, but creates a space that feels emergent and which is provocative and challenging – it intentionally disrupts how participants think, working on conceptual, contextual, organisational and personal levels.
-The programme enables participants to experiment, take risks with ideas, to break old habits, create new ways of thinking and behaving, to become skillful decision makers, and develop mechanisms for dealing with demanding situations.
+It enables participants to experiment, take risks with ideas, to break old habits, create new ways of thinking and behaving, to become skilful decision makers, and develop mechanisms for dealing with demanding situations.
 The programme is delivered within a coaching environment where theory is explored and tested through provocation, fast-moving motivational sessions, experiential learning and reflective opportunities where participants are able to step outside the learning space.

 “It was an incredibly empowering week.
 I returned to work with a real sense of agency.
 It made me realise that leadership doesn’t just happen.
 It’s a conscious practice.”
-Jane Severs, Director, Association of Heritage Industries Newfoundland and Labrador (OCL 2016)
+Jane Severs, Director, Association of Heritage Industries Newfoundland and Labrador

 The faculty for Oxford Cultural Leaders has been carefully curated to include senior cultural sector leaders and commentators, business school experts and industry authorities.
 The programme will provoke participants to consider how cultural organisations can reinvent themselves as not-for-profit hybrid-businesses, with entrepreneurial ways of thinking and behaving; explore relational, transformational and adaptive leadership; and enable confidence in cultivating organisational and individual creativity in a climate of constraint.